whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

 A **webmaster** is the person who is responsible for maintaining a website.

-**Important** _:_ You must be very comfortable exploring websites, both by clicking links and modifying URLs in the address bar of your web browser.
+**Important:** You must be very comfortable exploring websites, both by clicking links and modifying URLs in the address bar of your web browser.
 Become a website detective and explorer!

 ## What is the Purpose of a Webpage?